kidlat2024/kidlatnews/content/news/2026/Tokyo Donates Hi-Tech ‘BALD-DAR’ System to Manila to Track Fugitive Senator ‘Bato’ Dela Rosa.md

 <!--more-->

-Japan's “Bald-Dar” system--officially designated locally as the *Stratified Thermal Over-head Light-Reflective Tracking* unit, or **S.T.O.L.T.**--was rushed to Manila following Dela Rosa’s dramatic pre-dawn escape from the Senate building last month, where he had been evading an International Criminal Court arrest warrant.
+Japan's “Bald-Dar” system--officially designated locally as the *Stratified Thermal Over-head Light-Reflective Tracking* unit, or S.T.O.L.T.--was rushed to Manila following Dela Rosa’s dramatic pre-dawn escape from the Senate building last month, where he had been evading an International Criminal Court arrest warrant.

 ```